 6. Thou Shall Not Covet

 I once read a fitness “tip” in a magazine where they suggested to hang a picture of someone’s body you want, so that you would be motivated to keep working out to reach your goal for swimsuit season.
 And guess who are the most coveted bodies?
 Victoria Secret models.
-Um, OK.
-First of all, they are probably working out several hours a day because it’s their job to look good, so this is unrealistic for the rest of us.
-Also, we all know that images in the media are airbrushed – every single one of them – so hanging up pictures of hot girls in bikinis is a goal you will never reach; because they themselves don’t even look like that.
+Hello!
+First of all, we all know that images in the media are airbrushed – every single one of them – so hanging up pictures of hot girls in bikinis is a goal you will never reach.

-Another thing to realize is that these photos have hairstylists, makeup artists, personal trainers and dieticians behind them.
-Not to mention a great photographer, lighting and editing.
-This is their job to look good.
+Another thing to realize is that celebrities have hairstylists, makeup artists, personal trainers and dieticians at their fingertips.
 If we all had a personal style team, we’d all look like Barbie.
 And that would be so boring, no?
 Imagine a world where everyone looked like Barbie!
 BORING!
 So do not even compare yourself to the bikini bodies of models and celebrities in magazine.

 Comparing your body with others is a lost cause because everyone is made different.
 You can do as many lunges as you want, your bum will not look like JLo’s.
 And that’s OK.
 Work on your self-esteem and know that you are worthy and beautiful just the way you are.
 And drill it in your head that everyone is different – and it’s all beautiful.

 7. One step for man, one giant leap…